Anita Newcomb McGee: Later life, death, and legacy

-McGee died on October 5, 1940, of a cerebral hemorrhage, and was buried in Arlington National Cemetery next to her father with full military honors.
+McGee died on October 5, 1940, of a cerebral hemorrhage.
+She was buried at Arlington National Cemetery beside her father, with full military honors.

 Memberships

-Dr. McGee was a member of the Daughters of the American Revolution and the United Spanish War Veterans.
+McGee was a member of the Daughters of the American Revolution and the United Spanish War Veterans.
 She was the founder of the Society of Spanish–American War Nurses.

 Awards

-Dr. McGee received the Spanish War Service Medal from the U.S. Army for her services during the Spanish–American War.
+McGee received the Spanish War Service Medal from the U.S. Army for her services during the Spanish–American War.
 For her work in Japan, she was awarded the Japanese Imperial Order of the Precious Crown, the Silver Special Member's Badge of the Japanese Red Cross and two Russo-Japanese War medals from the Japanese government.